 Let the baking soda and vinegar sit for a few hours or overnight.
 Since this happened to me at dinner time, I let this sit overnight and cleaned it out in the morning.

 While the reaction is happening inside the oven, use a scrub brush on the racks and grates in the tub to try to clean anything off of them.
-Then take them out and place on a towel to allow them to dry.
+Then take them out and place them on a towel to allow them to dry.

 After the mixture in the oven has had time to set, use a scrub brush and work on the grime stuck to the bottom.
 For me, this didn’t take a lot of hard scrubbing, just time to get the entire thing.

 Use a wet rag or wet-dry vacuum to remove the baking soda and vinegar from the oven.
 I used a wet rag and had a large bowl right there to dump the bits in and keep going.

 I had to clean the rag out a few times, but I didn’t feel like getting the vacuum from the garage then having to clean that our later.

 If the oven is really bad, you may have to do this once more.
 If not, go ahead and replace the racks and marvel at your clean oven!